fbpx

 Michelle Kim

-The SNO/ASCO Central Nervous System (CNS) Metastases Conference brought together leading experts, researchers, and clinicians from around the world to discuss the latest advancements in the understanding and treatment of metastatic brain tumors.
-(ASCO and SNO stand for the American Society of Clinical Oncology and the Society for Neuro-Oncology, respectively.)
+The Society for Neuro-Oncology (SNO)/American Society of Clinical Oncology (ASCO) Central Nervous System (CNS) Metastases Conference brought together leading experts, researchers, and clinicians from around the world to discuss the latest advancements in the understanding and treatment of metastatic brain tumors.

 Held earlier this month in Denver, Colorado, this annual event served as a crucial platform for sharing cutting-edge research, innovative therapeutic strategies, and emerging technologies aimed at improving patient outcomes.